River Tolka: 2002 floods

 In November 2002, flooding caused extensive damage to residential areas along the Tolka banks.
 After this, much work was done to strengthen the river's flood defences, and following heavy flooding in 2005, major works to deepen and widen the river were carried out on a number of stretches most notably at Glasnevin Woods and at Drumcondra Bridge.
 Controversially, the small natural waterfall at Glasnevin Woods was replaced by an artificial stepped fall.

 Analysis of the hydrological conditions giving rise to the 2002 flood showed that the classic conditions for a severe flood in the Tolka occurred, these being winter conditions with heavy rain in the previous days and weeks leading to saturated conditions followed by sustained severe rain over around 48 hours.

 Fauna

-On 28 September 2011, it was reported in the press that salmon have returned to spawn in the River Tolka for the first time in over 100 years.
+On 28 September 2011, it was reported in the press that salmon returned to spawn in the River Tolka for the first time in over 100 years.

 It was reported in 2013 that an Irish Wildlife Trust survey found otters living along the Tolka.
 On 22 July 2014, it was reported that a pollution incident had led to a major fish kill on the river.
 Others of note are regular sightings of kingfisher, bats and grey heron.
-The river holds a large stock of small wild brown trout, this is topped up a few times a year by the angling club for competitions.
+The river holds a large stock of small wild brown trout.
+This is topped up a few times a year by the angling club for competitions.